ole-old/BeLL-System-Documentation/Guide-for-Developers/Bell-Database-Schema.md

 	resourceId: <% Resource _id %>,
 	question: "Who is typing?",
 	options: ["Leonard", "RJ", "The Cat"],
-	answer: [2] // The key in the array of options
+	answer: [2, ...] // The key in the array of options, there might be many answers }
-}
 ```